PyConPL/Book/2015/presentations/writing-snmp-apps/text.md

                 state).
 This other state is indicated by the included value of ifOperStatus."
         ::= { snmpTraps 3 }

+Note the OBJECTS clause: it makes SNMP Notification Originator application gathering *ifIndex*, *ifAdminStatus*, *ifOperStatus* objects from its MIB variables store and reporting their values in the notification.

 Referring to MIBs
 -----------------